kersv/TrendAPI/README.md

 There is 3 available HTTP request
 GET, PUT, POST

-GET api/trend
-- This will return all the trendid along with the genre of the movie
+GET (This will return all values within the parameter)

-PUT api/movie/{id}
+- api/trend
+- api/trend/{trendId}
+- api/movie
+- api/movie/{movieId}

-- This will updating an existing item based on the movieid given
+PUT (This will updating an existing item based on the id given within the scope of the constraint, in my case movies >= 2000) -api/trend/{trendId}

-POST api/movie
+-api/movie/{movieId}

-- This will add an entry to the movie table based on the response body given.
+POST (This will add an entry to the table based on the response body given)
+- api/trend

 sample request body

 PUT api/movie/1
 ```
 {
-        "movieId": 1,
-        "movieName": "updated moviename",
-        "movieYear": 2014

 }
 ```